user432/XRayGAN/README.md

     }
     ```

-3. Evaluate.
-We provide the evaluation code.
-Just save the generated images and original image in two folder.
+3. Evaluation.
+We have provided the code for evaluation.
+Just save the generated images and original images in two seperated folders.
 Then Run
     ```
         python evaluate.py\
         --path1 [path to the generated images]